Measuring memorization in RLHF for code completion: Introduction

 \section{Introduction}

-Code completion assistants are quickly becoming an indispensable tool within developer environments.
+Code completion assistants are becoming an indispensable tool within developer environments.
 These assistants use contextual information surrounding the code a developer is writing to offer suggestions for continuations.
 A number of systems such as Github CoPilot (powered by Codex~\citep{chen2021evaluating}), Gemini in Google Colab environments~\citep{team2023gemini}, TabNine~\citep{tabnine2023}, and Cody~\citep{sourcegraphcody} have become popular in various coding environments, accumulating millions of installations.
 Broadly, all of these tools are based on fine-tuning and aligning large language models on code datasets.
 Importantly, the quality of the final product depends on the model's ability to understand the current code context and generate completions that are perceived as helpful by a user.
 Reinforcement learning with human feedback (RLHF)~\citep{christiano2017deep, stiennon2020learning, ouyang2022training} has recently excelled as a method to align large models with user intent and preferences.
 What makes a code completion suggestion ``good'' is largely subjective and dependent on the goals of the developer and current context.
-For example, some developers may prefer shorter, more efficient code, while other developers may prefer more readable and well-commented code.
+For example, some developers may prefer shorter, more efficient code, while others may prefer more readable and well-commented code.
 Aligning with user preferences by direct fine-tuning is highly nontrivial, as one needs to carefully curate a high quality dataset that aligns with the intended user base's goals for the product.
 Additionally, it is difficult to provide a negative signal during fine-tuning as the model is generally only given examples of desired behavior.
 RLHF instead learns these human preferences, both desired and undesired, via reward modelling, and distills them into the model via reinforcement learning.
+In contrast to RLHF, algorithms such as Direct Preference Optimization (DPO) \citep{rafailov2023dpo} and $\Psi$PO \citep{azar2024general_ipo} have gained popularity for enabling aligning a model to human preferences directly from human preference data, without the need for learning an intermediary reward model.
+This reduces the complexity of the RLHF process by reducing the number of models trained and eliminating the need for reinforcement learning altogether.